Context

 Application Requirements

-In addition to the materials required for admission to your chosen degree program, you will be prompted to respond to the essay prompts listed below.
-Ideal candidates will demonstrate a commitment to the program's mission, a strong connection to our pillars, a capacity for self-development and the potential to lead change for the common good.
+In addition to the materials required for admission to the student’s chosen degree program, applicants will be prompted to respond to a provided essay prompt.
+Ideal candidates will demonstrate a commitment to the program's mission, a strong connection to our pillars, a capacity for self-development, and the potential to lead change for the common good.

 Deadline